ebuchman/blog/content/posts/uoa.md

 primarily, a count of grain, though to a lesser extent, weights of silver.
 Counts of grain served as the primary medium of exchange for the majority of payments, which were smaller, while weights of silver served for larger, usually mercantile transactions.
+Different media of exchange flowing in different circuits of obligation.

 Over time, weights of silver would come to play an increasingly important role as a Medium of Exchange, up to and beyond the introduction of coinage in the ~7th century BC.
-Thus for *two thousands years*, up to and even beyond the introduction of coinage, money was weighed metal.
+Thus for *two thousands years*, up to and even beyond the introduction of coinage, money was defined in terms of a weight of metal.
 And finance, even a thousand years before coinage, was surprisingly modern.[^modern-assyria] While coinage is no doubt an important development, money is a much older phenomenon.